Popcorn Park Animal Refuge

 Popcorn Park Animal Refuge is a small non-profit 7 acre animal refuge and sanctuary located in Forked River, New Jersey, within Lacey Township.
 According to the Associated Humane Societies, the refuge is "a sanctuary for abandoned, injured, ill, exploited, abused or elderly wildlife, exotic and farm animals, and birds."
 The refuge has programs to educate visitors about animals and their environments and offers hundreds of rescued dogs and cats for adoption, in their separate adoption building.
-The name "Popcorn Park" was adopted due to the small fee visitors pay to the entrance which grants them entry and a box of popcorn with which they can feed certain animals.
+The name "Popcorn Park" was adopted due to the small fee visitors pay to the entrance which grants them entry.
+No feeding of the animals is allowed since 2022.

 History

 Popcorn Park Animal Refuge was established in 1977 as a wildlife refuge for exotic and farm animals that were abused, ill, injured, handicapped, elderly, or exploited.
 The refuge first came to be because of an injured raccoon.
 Through the years, this non-profit organization has taken care of thousands of domestic and exotic animals thanks to the donations of individuals who want to contribute to the continued success of this refuge.
 The refuge was once home to a large elephant which was rescued from a zoo in Mexico.
 Upon the elephant passing, her enclosure became home to several llamas who enjoy the open space.